sobolevn/sobolevn.github.io/_pages/invite.md

 - Controlling the preparation process from the client
 - All the paperwork

-Paid conference talks is one of the main way that allow me to keep producing high quality opensource libraries and free educational content.
+Paying for conference talks is one of the main ways that allows me to keep producing high quality opensource libraries and free educational content.

 Just [drop me a line!](mailto:mail@sobolevn.me)